rocketpowerkille/Tare/graph/subgraph/README.md

 At Ethereum block `25953771`, `_meta` reported the same CID, the exact block hash and no indexing errors.
 Tare compared all 56 indexed accounting reads with an independent public RPC at that block: 56 matched and zero mismatched.
-The ignored local capture is reproducible and is not a substitute for the public endpoint.
+The ignored local capture is not retained in this repository.
+This is a historical acceptance note, not a claim that a later query reproduces the same block or current health.

 Graph Studio version `0.1.0` is deployed at `tare-steakhouse-usdc-ethereum` with manifest CID